Quafadas/inspireRAD/site/docs/index.md

 ## goals

-implement a reverse automatic differentation algorithm in Scala on top of spire.
+implement a reverse automatic differentation algorithm.

-Completeness (in terms of operations)
+Correctness (in terms of operations)

 Adopt Spires typeclass driven design

-Accuracy

 Reasonable ease of use at the call site

+Reasonable hardware accelerated (CPU) performance

 ## non goals
 (at this stage)